racerretrocoder/Flightgear-F-22A-Raptor/README.md

  Phoenix, Anonymist (MPcallsign: Echoed), Developer0607 (MPcallsign: Ghost) BobDotCom (MPcallsign: Kodiak) And Alpha1 (MPcallsign: Alpha1)

  FDM: Phoenix

  MFD icons and int. textures:  Anonymist and Phoenix (but mostly Anonymist, i did the seat though)

  Ext. textures: Phoenix

  Damage, Missile, and radar implentation: Phoenix, Ghost, and friends

- Canvas stuff like hud and radar: Alpha
+ Canvas stuff like hud and radar: Alpha1

  Fixxes with -set: BobDotCom
 Test pilots: Epsilon, and members of the 249th EFS